 The family De Luxe suite room (where we stayed) had facilities that included family room 2 bedrooms, 2 bathrooms, a walk-in wardrobe, a living room, and three flat-screen LG TV.
 Concorde De Luxe Resort is an all-inclusive resort and as such, everything was provided.

-There are many things to do during your best Family holidays, Turkey.
-Read the eight fantastic activities that will make your family holiday holiday fabulous.
+There are many places to visit in Antalya on your family holidays to Antalya, Turkey. things to do during your best Family holidays, Turkey.
+Read the eight fantastic activities that will make your family holiday fabulous.

 1. Hit the Beach